Price Gouging During The Los Angeles Wildfire Crisis

 “This is absolutely unacceptable and illegal to do in the face of this horrible tragedy,” state Assemblymember Jacqui Irwin said at a news conference, addressing the growing issue of price gouging in wildfire-affected Los Angeles (NBC News Report).

 Pacific Palisades resident Joe Thompson experienced this firsthand after the devastating fires displaced him from his home.
-Over the weekend, he came across a five-bedroom home in Santa Monica listed for $28,000 a month, more than double the rent from just a year ago.
+Over the weekend, he came across a five-bedroom house in Santa Monica listed for $28,000 a month, more than double the rent from just a year ago.
 Even worse, the agent wanted three months’ rent upfront and had multiple applications already.
 “We’re not going to do that,” said Thompson, turning away with his family, who are now left searching for an affordable place to live.

 Thompson’s story reflects the struggles faced by thousands of others in the region.
 Families who have lost everything are now dealing with skyrocketing rent prices in a city already grappling with a housing shortage.
-Some landlords and property managers are raising prices by as much as 86%, blatantly ignoring California’s law that prohibits rental increases of more than 10% during a state of emergency.
+Some landlords and property managers are raising prices by as much as 86%, blatantly ignoring California’s law prohibiting rental increases of more than 10% during a state of emergency.

-Attorney General Rob Bonta has promised to crack down on these illegal price hikes, reminding landlords that violations could result in fines or even jail time.
+Attorney General Bonta has promised to crack down on these illegal price hikes, reminding landlords that violations could result in fines or jail time.
 “You cannot do it.
 It is a crime punishable by up to a year in jail and fines,” Bonta said.
 “This law exists to protect those suffering from a tragedy.”

 The Impact Of Price Gouging On LA Wildfire Victims

-Unfortunately, this law hasn’t stopped some businesses from hiking up rental prices in the aftermath of the LA wildfires.
+Unfortunately, this law hasn’t stopped some businesses from hiking up rental prices after the LA wildfires.
 For example, The New York Times reported that some properties on popular rental sites like Zillow have seen prices jump by as much as 64% since the fires began.
 It’s tough enough for those who have lost their homes to deal with the trauma of the fires, but now they’re also facing rapidly rising rent prices in an already crowded and expensive housing market.

 Bidding War For Rental Homes Intensifies